Maui STR Investing After Bill 9: What Luxury Buyers & Investors Should Understand

 For many investors, regulatory clarity has become a core component of value preservation.

-One of the most important distinctions investors should understand is zoning classification.
+One of the most important distinctions for luxury buyers to understand is whether a property is located in a hotel or apartment zoning district.

 Hotel-Zoned Properties

-Hotel-zoned properties were specifically created to support visitor accommodations.
+Hotel-zoned properties are specifically intended to accommodate visitor lodging.

 Apartment-Zoned Properties